 - If you are a graduate research student

 - the research support must not be part of the required or learning experience for your course (i.e. transcription),

 - the research support must be for the completion of your research project (essentially you are close to completing your research) and

 - you must have a clear justification for the research support i.e. you are unable to complete the task(s) yourself as it requires a specialist

 Application Assessment Criteria

-In assessing applications the platform looks for the following things to be demonstrated:
+All applications are assessed by a committee of representatives (e.g. Director of Research) from both Colleges.
+In assessing applications the Committee looks for the following to be demonstrated: